PyvesB/eclipse-solargraph/README.md

 Alternatively, head to the [update site](https://pyvesb.github.io/eclipse-solargraph/) and follow the instructions listed there.

-#### :sparkles: Tips and tricks
+## :sparkles: Tips and tricks

 To improve code completion and intellisense, it is recommended to generate YARD documentation for your gems (run `yard gems` in a terminal).

 You can fine-tune Solargraph's behaviour on a per-project basis by [creating a .solargraph.yml configuration file](https://solargraph.org/guides/configuration).

+## :star: Support and feedback

+Found a problem or need some help?
+Simply open an [**issue**](https://github.com/PyvesB/eclipse-solargraph/issues)!

+Find the project useful or interesting? **Star** the repository by clicking on the icon on the top right of this page!

+## :computer: Code contributions

+Want to make this plugin better, faster, stronger?
+Contributions are more than welcome, open a **pull request** and share your CSS!

-#### :wrench: Setting your own working copy of the project
+Setting up your own working copy of the project is easy:
 * Download the [RCP and RAP Developers](https://eclipse.org/downloads/eclipse-packages/) version of Eclipse.
-* Clone or download this repository.
-You can also create your own fork by clicking on the *Fork* icon on the top right of this page.
+* Fork the repository by clicking on the *Fork* icon on the top right of this page and clone it locally.
 * In Eclipse, go to `File` -> `Import...` -> `General` -> `Existing Projects into Workspace`.
 * In the `Select root directory` field, indicate the location where you checked out the eclipse-solargraph repository.
 * Ensure `Search for nested projects` is enabled, select all projects in the `Projects` field and click `Finish`.
 * Open `eclipse-solargraph-target-platform.target` and click `Set as Active Target Platform`.
 * You're ready to go!
 You can now either launch an instance of Eclipse running the plugin by right-clicking on the plugin project and selecting `Run As` -> `Eclipse Application`, or you can export a plugin archive file by selecting `Export` -> `Deployable plug-ins and fragments`.

-# Contributing

-#### `$ code`

-Want to make this plugin better, faster, stronger?
-Contributions are more than welcome, open a **pull request** and share your code!
-Simply **fork** the repository by clicking on the icon on the top right of this page and you're ready to go!

-#### :speech_balloon: Support

-Thought of a cool idea?
-Found a problem or need some help?
-Simply open an [**issue**](https://github.com/PyvesB/eclipse-solargraph/issues)!

-#### :star: Thanks

-Find the project useful, fun or interesting? **Star** the repository by clicking on the icon on the top right of this page!

-# Acknowledgements
+## :balance_scale: License and acknowledgements

+Eclipse Solargraph licensed under Eclipse Public License - v 2.0.

 The following projects are used by this plugin:
 * [Solargraph](http://solargraph.org/) by [castwide](https://github.com/castwide): underlying language server (MIT License) and adapted marketplace logo (CC BY-SA License).